-Potential Disturbance of Cultural Resources during Project Construction

-CUL-IAMF#1: Geospatial Data Layer and Archaeological Sensitivity Map

-Prior to Construction (any ground disturbing activities) and staging of materials and equipment, the Contractor's archaeologist or geoarchaeologist will prepare a geospatial data layer identifying the locations of all known archaeological resources and built historic resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the APE.
+Impact(s) Measures to Minimize Harm local jurisdictions to review designs and local aesthetic preferences and incorporate them into final design and construction.
+Refer to Aesthetic Options for Non-Station Structures, 2017.
+Potential Disturbance of Cultural Resources during Project Construction CUL-IAMF#1: Geospatial Data Layer and Archaeological Sensitivity Map Prior to Construction (any ground disturbing activities) and staging of materials and equipment, the Contractor's archaeologist or geoarchaeologist shall prepare a geospatial data layer identifying the locations of all known archaeological resources and built historic resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the APE.
 The Contractor's archaeologist, who meets the Secretary of the Interior's Professional Qualifications Standards provided in 36 C.F.R.
-61, is to use, as appropriate, a combination of the following: known locations of archaeological sites and built historic properties, tribal consultation, landforms, depositional processes. distance to water, mapping provided in the Archaeological Treatment Plan, or historic mapping.
+61, is to use, as appropriate, a combination of the following: known locations of archaeological sites and built historic properties, tribal consultation, landforms, depositional processes, distance to water, mapping provided in the Archaeological Treatment Plan, or historic mapping.
 This mapping is to be updated as the design progresses if it results in an expansion of the area of ground disturbance/APE, including temporary construction easements and new laydown and access areas.
-This mapping would be used to develop an archaeological monitoring plan to be prepared by the Contractor's archaeologist, and upon approval by the Authority, implemented by the Contractor's archaeologist.
+This mapping would be used to develop an archaeological monitoring plan to be prepared by the Contractor's archaeologist.
 When design is sufficiently advanced, a geospatial data layer would be produced by the Contractor overlaying the locations of all known archaeological resources and built historic resources within the APE, for which avoidance measures are necessary, and all archaeologically sensitive areas, for which monitoring is required.

-CUL-IAMF#2: WEAP Training Session

-Prior to Construction (any ground disturbing activity) construction contractor personnel who work on site would attend a WEAP training session provided by the Contractor and/or property owner(s).
+CUL-IAMF#2: WEAP Training Session Prior to Construction (any ground disturbing activity) construction contractor personnel who work on site would attend a WEAP training session provided by the Contractor and/or property owner(s).
 The WEAP would include cultural resources awareness training performed by the Contractor's archaeologist who meets the Secretary of the Interior's Professional Qualification Standards provided in 36 C.F.R.
 61. The Contractor would develop instructional materials and a fact sheet for distribution to the construction crews, and submit the materials, as well as qualifications of the personnel providing the training, to the Authority for approval at least 15 days prior to being permitted on-site access.
 The training would address measures required to avoid or protect built historic resources, educate crews on artifacts and archaeological features they may encounter and the mandatory procedures to follow should potential cultural resources be exposed during construction.
-Translation services will be provided by the Contractor for non-English speaking participants.
-The training sessions will be given prior to the initiation of any ground disturbance activities and repeated on an annual basis.
-Additionally, new construction crewmembers will attend an initial WEAP training session prior to working on site.
+Translation services shall be provided by the Contractor for non-English speaking participants.
+The training sessions shall be given prior to the initiation of any ground disturbance activities and repeated on an annual basis.
+Additionally, new construction crewmembers shall attend an initial WEAP training session prior to working on site.
 On completion of the WEAP training, construction crews would sign a form stating that they attended the training, understood the information presented, and would comply with the WEAP requirements.
 The Contractor's archaeologist would submit the signed WEAP training forms to the Mitigation Manager on a monthly basis.
 On an annual basis, the Contractor would provide the Authority with a letter indicating that regular WEAP training has been implemented and would provide at least one PowerPoint annually of the WEAP training.
 On a monthly basis, the Contractor's archaeologist would provide updates and synopsis of the training to workers during the daily safety ("tailgate") meeting.
 Construction crews would be informed during the WEAP training that, to the extent possible, travel within the marked project site would be restricted to established roadbeds.